Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Introduction

-Although deep learning-based algorithms increase the quality of the SR images significantly, using these models for the real-world scenarios is another challenge.
-There are many cases that require not only performance but also efficiency, such as streaming services or mobile platform-based applications.
-However, the recently-proposed EPSR~\cite{vasu2018analyzing} and ESRGAN~\cite{wang2018esrgan} use more than 50 convolutional layers, which can be computationally heavy on mobile devices.
-From this point of view, it is important to design a lightweight model that can handle such demands.
+Although deep learning-based networks significantly increase the quality of the SR outputs, applying such models to real-world scenarios is another challenge.
+There are many cases that require not only quality but also efficiency such as streaming services or mobile applications.
+However, the recently proposed methods use deep networks, which can be computationally heavy.
+From this perspective, designing a lightweight SR network is very crucial.

-Several works make efforts to design a \textit{lean} SR model by reducing the number of parameters.
-One of the most simple and effective approaches is to construct the network in a recursive manner.
-However, even though models with recursive structures~\cite{drcn2016} show good performance and efficiency in terms of the parameters, they have two downsides: \textbf{1)} They first upsample the input image before feeding it to the CNN model, and \textbf{2)} they increase the depth or the width of the network to compensate for the performance loss caused by the use of a recursive network.
-These characteristics enable the model to maintain the details of the images when reconstructed, but at the expense of the increased number of operations and inference time.
+Several works~\cite{kim2016deeply,memnet,MSLapSRN} make efforts to design a \textit{lightweight} SR model by reducing the number of parameters.
+One of the most simple and effective approaches is to construct the model in a recursive manner~\cite{kim2016deeply}.
+However, even though such studies show good SR performance using a small number of parameters, they have some downsides: These works increase the depth or width of the network to compensate for the performance loss caused by the use of the recursive scheme, making the inference very slow.
+Moreover, their \textit{early-upsample} design, which upsamples the input image before inputting it to the network, results in high computational cost.